 Why you should you start a mutual aid network now

-At this moment of global pandemic, racist violence, and economic strife, it is evident that structures in our society leading to inequality and systemic oppression create chaos and harm everyone.
-Creating new structures of collective care can help us through this period, and engaging in mutual aid is a way for us to build new social relationships that recognize the importance of our solidarity.
+At this moment of global change and uncertainty, it is evident that structures in our society leading to inequality and systemic oppression create chaos and harm for everyone.
+We cannot count on the U.S. government to solve the crises that we face.
+Creating new structures of collective care can help us through this period, and engaging in mutual aid is a way for us to build new social relationships that recognize our ability to have agency, creativity, and solidarity!

-• Financial solidarity projects for those who can help with financial assistance to reach folks who need cash directly.
+Financial solidarity projects for those who can help with financial assistance to reach folks who need cash directly.
+During the COVID-19 pandemic, organizers in Chicago created a simple way for people to ask others for assistance.

 5 ways you can get started

-1. Start your research with Mutual Aid 101 with organizer Mariame Kaba and Rep. Alexandria Ocasio-Cortez.
+- Start your research with the Mutual Aid 101 toolkit with organizer Mariame Kaba and Rep. Alexandria Ocasio-Cortez.
+Developed during the pandemic, the toolkit includes step-by-step instructions for how you can create your own mutual aid network while maintaining health precautions.

-2. Check to see if someone is already organizing mutual aid in your community, or work through your own networks to see if others want to join you to create a new project.
+- Check to see if someone is already organizing mutual aid in your community or work through your own networks to see if others want to join you to create a new project.
 If you have an AFSC office in your area, staff may be connected to efforts, as well.
 Don’t forget safety practices for mutual aid food and supply distribution.

 No matter what the future brings, the multiple challenges we face call for us to engage in solidarity and resistance.
 Mutual aid is a great way for people to get involved.
-The creation of these networks will continue to provide support for community care and organizing, opening up new ways of shared well-being that will far outlive the current crisis.
+The creation of these networks will continue to provide support for community care and organizing, opening new ways of shared well-being that will far outlive any crisis we face.